John of Karpathos: It is Christ Himself that We Breathe Monday, Jan 14 2013

 For it is written, ‘If a righteous man falls seven times’ – that is, repeatedly throughout his life – seven times ‘shall he rise again’ (Prov.
 24: 16; LXX).

 John of Karpathos (7th century): For the Encouragement of the Monks in India, 81-84, trans.
 G.E.H.
-Palmer, P. Sherrard, and K. Ware, The Philokalia, vol. 1 (Faber and Faber, London & Boston: 1979), pp. 317-318.
+Palmer, P. Sherrard, and K. Ware, The Philokalia, vol. 1 (Faber and Faber, London & Boston: 1979), @ J B Burnett.

-John of Karpathos: It is Christ Himself that We Breathe Monday, Jan 23 2012
+John of Karpathos: It is Christ Himself that we breathe Monday, Jan 23 2012

 What is it that so distresses you?
 No stain is intrinsic.